U.S. healthcare cuts minimal, more pain looms

-The failure of the congressional "super committee" to reach a deal triggers a two percent across-the-board cut to Medicare, the government program that provides coverage to millions of older and disabled Americans.
+The failure of the congressional "super committee" to reach a deal triggers a 2 percent across-the-board cut to Medicare, the government program that provides coverage to millions of older and disabled Americans.

 That translates into about $123 billion over the next decade -- far lighter than the $500 billion to $700 billion in cuts that could have hit hospitals, doctors and beneficiaries, as well as insurers, drugmakers and nursing homes, if the panel had reached a deal.